The following account is a true story…..

 Just as I had no clue as to why I was suffering depression, you may feel the same way right now.
 But, please, I encourage you not to dismiss the depression-anger connection.
 You may feel that this connection totally misses the mark for you.
 But, having been a biblical counselor for 30 years, I’ve worked with hundreds of people.
 I’ve seen God tenderly steer people through this process to resolution.
 God knows our hearts and He always sees deeply.
 Maybe you’ve tried meditation, counseling, exercise, more praying, behavior modification, environmental changes, willing yourself to do things, boundaries, etc. None of those things are bad.
 But, be aware that none of those things are the complete answer.

 During my 10-year struggle with depression, I regularly saw a psychiatrist.
 His advice to get me out of my slump of failure was, “You don’t think enough of yourself; you need to be your own best cheerleader.
 Pull yourself up by your bootstraps, and prove you can be good at something.”
 I heeded his advice and enrolled in college (I was 28).
 I managed to achieve the dean’s list every semester, however, I still struggled with serious bouts of hopelessness.
 So, I thought, “Okay, that didn’t work…what do I do now?
 How can I further prove myself to be a success ?”
 I predictably spent lots of time trying to find things that would help me to feel important…I accepted various leadership positions, took tennis lessons, took snow ski lessons, Bridge lessons, started a business, drove expensive cars, wore fashionable clothes, lived in prestigious neighborhoods, and blah, blah, blah.
 None of it worked.
 I always felt like a total nobody, and that my life lacked something.
 I tried desperately to fill the void, with no lasting success.
-Little did I know, but God (who I was mad at), had something for me that would change my life forever.
+Little did I know, but God (with whom I was obliviously mad), had something for me that would change my life forever.